-One piece of guidance from the UK HSE was identified from the literature to inform the recommendations on communication when handling the deceased.5 Information on the infection status of the deceased should be sought and communicated at each stage of the pathway.
-A hazard notification sheet (provided by HSE) 5 or similar document should be used to provide information to aid those who will handle the deceased.
+One piece of guidance from the UK HSE was identified from the literature to inform the recommendations on communication when handling the deceased.
+Information on the infection status of the deceased should be sought and communicated at each stage of the pathway.
+A hazard notification sheet (provided by HSE) or similar document should be used to provide information to aid those who will handle the deceased.
 This should include whether the patient presents an infection risk.
-Where the deceased has requested that information surrounding their health remains confidential but there is a known or suspected infection risk, sufficient information to reduce the risk of transmission should be provided; this should include the mode of transmission of the organism.
-A local assessment should be performed to assess the risk of infection and whether this risk can be managed adequately.
+Where the deceased has requested that information surrounding their health remains confidential but there is a known or suspected infection risk, sufficient information to reduce the risk of transmission should be performed to assess the risk of infection and whether this risk can be managed adequately.
 Where the deceased are not properly identified or their infection status is unknown, they should be labelled and treated as an increased infection risk.
 This risk assessment may be adjusted if additional information becomes available.